The 6 Business Loan Documents You'll Need to Apply

-In this post, we’ll discuss documents that are frequently requested by lenders in the loan application process.
+In this post, we’ll discuss documents that are frequently requested by traditional lenders in the loan application process.
 Typically, the more information that small business owners can provide to business lenders, the easier it’ll be to get quickly approved.

 1. Credit Report

-The differences between your personal and your business credit histories will depend on the specific structure of your business.
+The differences between your personal and your business credit scores will depend on the specific structure of your business.
 Usually, it’s recommended that you try to create a separate legal entity for your business (LLC, Partnership, Corporation, etc.).
-This way, factors such as late payments on old student loans won’t affect your lendability as a business owner.
+This way, factors such as overdue payments on old student loans won’t affect your lendability as a business owner.

 2. Bank Statements

 3. Tax Returns

 Your business’ income tax returns can illustrate how your business has performed in the past.
 If your business is brand new, you should ask your accountant to help you create a projection of what your tax returns might look like in the upcoming year.

 4. Income Statement